 Protomelas sp.
 Spilonotus Tanzania Blue Gold goes by a number of different names in the industry.
 Males are blue with a yellow/orange area on the lower rear portion of their body and lower fins.
-This area on most males starts out yellow and turns orange with age.
+This area starts out yellow and turns gold with age.
 This results in the confusion of different names for the same fish.
-Females are silver with a black vertical line dividing the body in half. some males can take up to 4" to show full. color.
+Females are silver with a black vertical line dividing the body in half.
+Some males can take up to 4" to show full. color.
 My strain of this fish tends to color up earlier than some other strains.

 Base Price is 2.5" Male.